-After extensive consultation and planning between Better Start Bradford’s Better Place team, the Centre and the local community, plans were put in place to improve the outdoor area at the Neighbourhood Resource Centre, but those plans had to be put on hold due to the COVID-19 restrictions and the impact the pandemic had on the construction industry.
-However, work finally began in May 2021 on an unused concrete area at the centre, where the bins were stored, to create a beautiful outdoor oasis for the whole community to enjoy.
+After extensive consultation and planning between the Better Place team, the Centre and the local community, plans were put in place to improve the outdoor area.
+The project was put on hold due to the COVID-19 restrictions and the impact the pandemic had on the construction industry, however work finally began in May 2021 to create a beautiful outdoor oasis.

-The new area boasts an open play area with chalk boards, drawing boards and play mirrors on the wall, artificial grass, and an allotment space with raised planting beds and seating areas.
-The whole area is surrounded by metal fretwork panels, where the Islamic inspired pattern has been designed by mums from the local community.
+It now boasts an open play area with chalk boards, drawing boards and play mirrors on the wall, artificial grass, and an allotment space with raised planting beds and seating areas.
+The whole area is surrounded by metal fretwork panels, featuring Islamic-inspired patterns designed by local mums.
 The walls have mosaics featuring the national flower of Bangladesh, the Shapla Lily, which was designed by the mums of a Bangladeshi Mums and Tots group who use the centre.

-Thanks to the renovation of the outdoors area, the Neighbourhood Resource Centre will be growing their own produce and cooking with it in Cook and Eat sessions.
+Thanks to this project, the Neighbourhood Resource Centre will be growing their own produce and cooking with it.
 They will also be delivering outside arts and craft sessions and they will be running lots of fun outdoor activities for babies, toddlers and many other groups will also be able to enjoy the space.